nathanl/training/command_line_training.md

 ## History

-`control + r` searches your history of commands to re-execute one.
+You may know that `control + r` searches your history of commands to re-execute one.

 `history` lets you see your history directly - eg `history | tail -5` for the most recent 5 commands.
 From the numbered entries you see there, `!1234` would re-run that number.
 You can configure how items of history your shell remembers.

-## Not covered
+## Wrapup

-- Users, "superusers", sudo, su, and file permissions
+The command line is super powerful and sometimes even fun.
-- symlinks
+I hope this has helped you get a better perspective on it, and inspired you to learn more.
-- named pipes
+Thanks to the nice folks at [TMA](http://www.tma1.com/) for letting me develop this training for their development team.
-- ...
+Particularly, thanks to [Mark Cooke](http://www.linkedin.com/in/MarkCCooke), [Adam Hunter](http://github.com/adamhunter) and [Rod Turnham](https://github.com/RodneyTurnham) for their support, and to [Simone](https://github.com/simonetma) and [Kim](https://github.com/KbellTMA) for being enthusiastic listeners.